- The first Christmas Broadcast

 The Queen's Christmas Broadcast, 1983

-The Queen is ever conscious of her role as Head of the Armed Forces in her Christmas Broadcasts.
-British and Commonwealth troops serving overseas over the Christmas period and their families are uppermost in Her Majesty's mind.
+The Queen was always conscious of her role as Head of the Armed Forces in her Christmas Broadcasts, and often spoke of British and Commonwealth troops serving overseas over the Christmas period and their families.

-In 1990, she spoke of the threat of war in the Middle East:
+In 1990, The Queen spoke of the threat of war in the Middle East:

 The servicemen in the Gulf who are spending Christmas at their posts under this threat are much in our thoughts.
 And there are many others, at home and abroad, servicemen and civilians, who are away from their own firesides.